Bungaindah186/weekly-report-algoritma-24343003-bunga-indah/README.md

 This function is mandatory in every C program because it will be executed first time.<br>

--The function used is the int function<br>
+- The function used is the int function<br>
--and also uses switch case, if/else, and arithmetic operators<br>
+- and also uses switch case, if/else, and arithmetic operators<br>